scania-digital-design-system/tegel/README.md

 ## Testing Guide for Tegel

-[This](./docs/TESTING_GUIDE.md) guide provides developers with best practices and guidelines on how and when to write unit tests for components within our design system.
-Our aim is to ensure that each component is reliable, maintainable, and functions as intended.
+Refer to our [Testing Guide](./docs/TESTING_GUIDE.md) for best practices on writing unit tests for components in our design system.

 ## License